blakej11/blakej11.github.io/projects/turing-clouds/background.md

 |:---:|:---:|:---:|
 | ![](images/intro/bw-2scale-1.png) | ![](images/intro/bw-2scale-2.png) | ![](images/intro/bw-2scale-3.png) |

-McCabe also pointed out that instead of just looking at the results from a pair of radii, he proposed looking at more than one pair at once.
+McCabe also pointed out that instead of just looking at the results from one pair of radii, he proposed looking at more than one pair at once.
 By running multiple virtual reactions on the same system (using different radii for each reaction), and adding the results together, you can get patterns that look like stripes made of spots.